stefanm91/annotation_tool/README.md

 # Video preperation
 Before annotation is done, the video segments where the object of interest is visible has to be selected manually and than the frames where movement of the object is present has to be extracted from the video.
 Once the extraction is done, it can be proceeded with annotation.

-1. Copy training and test videos to folder \experiment_DL\videos
+1. Copy training and test videos to folder /experiment_DL/videos

-2. Create files segments_{video}.txt for each video that you want to be used for training or testing in the following directory \experiment_DL\segments\
+2. Create files segments_{video}.txt for each video that you want to be used for training or testing in the following directory /experiment_DL/segments

 	{video} can e.g. be training or validation, does not have to be video name.
 In this tutorial, there are two videos, one for training and one for testing, so two files are present: segments_Training.txt and segments_Test.txt